Wilhelm Ansorge (Ecole Polytechnique Fédérale de Lausanne, Switzerland): Genome Analysis Techniques in Medicine and Biology

 Marek Basler (Biozentrum, University of Basel, Switzerland): Type VI secretion system: from the discovery to the mode of action of a dynamic bacterial nanomachine

-Edward A. Bayer (Department of Biomolecular Sciences, The Weizmann Institute of Science, Israel): Synthetic biotechnology of designer cellulosome systems
+Edward A. Bayer (Department of Biomolecular Sciences, The Weizmann Institute of Science, Israel): Designer cellulosomes as a broad platform for synthetic biotechnology

 Yusuf Chisti (Massey University, New Zealand): Emerging trends in microalgae biotechnology

 Peter Dürre (University of Ulm, Germany): Metabolic engineering of anaerobic acetogens for converting greenhouse gases into sustainable products

 Lothar Elling (Helmholtz-Institute for Biomedical Engineering, Germany): The Golgi Glycan Factory (GGF) - Enzyme Modules for Glycoconjugate Synthesis

 László Forró (Ecole Polytechnique Fédérale de Lausanne, Switzerland): Infrared spectroscopic and machine learning investigation of multiple sclerosis: human case versus animal model

 Ulf Grawunder (NBE-Therapeutics Ltd., Switzerland): NBE’s immune-stimulatory Antibody Drug Conjugates for cancer therapy – the old “Magic bullet” concept in new clothes

 Flavia Marinelli (University of Insubria, Italy): Where will novel antibiotics come from in nature?

 Martin Pumera (Center for the Advanced Functional Nanorobots, Czech republic): Nanorobots: Machines Between Cells and Viruses